 If you feel you are capable of repairing yourself, there are a couple of ways to remove the bulge.

 - Bridge removal and Belly Reducer

-Removing the bridge and clamping a reducer is the preferred method and highly recommended.
+Removing the bridge and clamping a reducer is the preferred method.
+It’s highly recommended.
 But others have been successful with simply adding weight.
 Our concern with this method is that the entire top could be affected and warp.

-But with either method, you will want to begin by measuring the bulge with a straight edge so that you can monitor as you remove it.
+But with either method, you will want to begin by measuring the bulge with a straight edge.
+This way you can monitor it as you remove it.

 Weight and Humidity

 The first way is to place a weight on the guitar top, right on the bulge, or as close as possible.
 Cover the guitar to protect the finish and add weight like books.
 You want it to be decently heavy.